erineccleston/SCPRedux/ReadMe.txt

 This game's code is licensed under Creative Commons Attribution-ShareAlike 3.0 License. http://creativecommons.org/licenses/by-sa/3.0/

 Some of the assets are unable to be licensed under cca-sa 3.0.
-Due to this we wil be removing the content over time.
+Due to this we will be removing the content over time.

 The source code of the game is available upon request.